sdornel/1904-text-searcher/README.md

 # 1904-text-searcher

+To get this app running:
+- First ensure you have node and a code editor installed
+- 1) git clone
+- 2) cd into website folder
+- 3) npm install
+- 4) npm run dev

 This repository contains copies of the 1904 Patriarchal text.
 It uses texts found in https://github.com/bibleproofs/1904/.
 It serves these purposes:
 - 1) Allows the public to easily access the 1904 Patriarchal text